Three More Rain Barrels

 We used the water from this barrel exclusively for a few days, including a good soaking of shrubs that I've planted within the last year.
 When the barrel was empty, Dean dismantled the diverter (See Rain Barrels Revisited for details.) and removed the barrel and cinder blocks.

-To establish a new base, first we used fire ant poison to kill the colony.
-Then we dug down a good two feet and filled the hole with leftover cement chunks and leftover lava rocks.
+To establish a new base, first we used bait-type fire ant poison to kill the colony.
+(We don't normally use a poison for ants, but use water and disruption, but we didn't have that option in this case.)
+After the ants were dead, we dug down a good two feet and filled the hole with leftover cement chunks and leftover lava rocks.
 This rocky substrate serves two purposes: 1) It discourages ants because they prefer to colonize soil of finer consistency, and 2) It forms a deeper, more solid base for our cinder block platform.

 We placed the cinderblocks on the rocks and made sure that they were solidly in place and level in all directions.
 Since this barrel is next to the house even a few degrees from level would look sloppy.